jesayafn/simple-web-vuln-go/README.md

 After installing required the dependencies on your machine, you can simply run the following command: `docker-compose up -d` to up and run the application.
 After the application is deployed, you can access the application with `http://[Machine-IP]:8080` for accessing the application through NGINX with Mod Security CRS and `http://[Machine-IP]:9090` for accessing the application without any reverse proxy.

-## SQL Injection

-### Vulnerability and Mitigation of SQL Injection within the Application
+## Vulnerability and Mitigation of SQL Injection within the Application
 This application has two paths, `/vuln-path` and `/secured-path`. `/vuln-path` is written with SQL injection vulnerability and `/secured-path` is written with mitigated from SQL injection.

 ```go